songhongbao/Ran/README.md

 Ran Python is a distributed service.

-You can add any script in the framework, so you can do anything in distributed computer.
+You can add any task in the framework, so you can do anything in distributed computer.